Definition: is the contamination of the reproductive organs in women.

 - Take care

 - Rest in bed.
-You need several days of bed rest to treat a serious infection.
+It would help if you had several days of bed rest to treat a severe infection.

 - Drink plenty of fluids and eat a healthy diet.